Shivaniambati006/tableau-dashboards/README.md

 1. Download the `.twbx` files to open them in Tableau.
 2. Use the data files if you want to explore or try building your own dashboards.
 3. Check out the images folder for previews of the dashboards.

-## About Me

-I’m learning Tableau to build my data visualization skills.
-Feedback and suggestions are welcome!

----

-Thanks for visiting my repo!
-Feel free to connect with me: [Your GitHub Profile](https://github.com/Shivaniambati006)